 Orient watches are known for making quality watches at an affordable price.
 The Bambino line is one of the best-selling affordable dress watches in its price range and dive watches such as the Orient “Mako” and “Ray” are widely regarded amount watch aficionados.

-Although they are very competitively priced, Orient watches offer sophisticated designs such as the popular “Sun and Moon” or “Open Heart” semi-skeletonized dial, from a quality standpoint these watches exceed the expectations considering the price range and competition.
+Orient watches offer sophisticated designs such as the popular “Sun and Moon” or “Open Heart” semi-skeletonized dial at a very competitive price.
+These watches exceed the expectations considering the price range and competition from a quality standpoint.

 Orient also makes its own in-house automatic mechanical calibers which is a testament to the quality.